GiovanniOlan/dotfiles-archlinux/README.md

 | Package | When to install |
 | ------- | --------------- |
 | `sof-firmware` | Intel laptops (~2020 onwards).
 Required for internal speakers and microphone to be detected.
 Without it, audio hardware exists but ALSA never registers it. |

+## Per-machine font tuning

+The font configuration in `fontconfig/fonts.conf` works out of the box on any display.
+If text rendering looks off on a specific machine, consider tuning hinting and antialiasing in that file — these settings are display-dependent and not worth hardcoding in a generic setup.

+Relevant options: `antialias`, `hinting`, `hintstyle`, `rgba`, `lcdfilter`.
+See the [Arch Wiki on Font Configuration](https://wiki.archlinux.org/title/Font_configuration) for reference.